PanagiotisDrakatos/JavaRansomware/README.md

 The malware encrypt with your RSA-4096 public key any payload before send then to the server.
 This approach with the https transport together make the security and authentication almost unbreakable (in theory)

 #Usage and How it Works
-<p>The easiest way to run this Project is to use the the .jar open a cmd terminal and simply run the below commands <p>
+<p>The easiest way to run this Project is to use the the <a href="https://github.com/PanagiotisDrakatos/JavaRansomware/blob/master/JavaRansomware-2.1-jar-with-dependencies.jar">.jar</a> open a cmd terminal and simply run the below commands </p>

  ```
  $ cd JarPath
 ```

-<p>Encrypt All Files in the Current Path <p>
+<p>Encrypt All Files in the Current Path </p>
  ```
  $ java -jar JavaRansomware.jar C:\Users Encrypt
 ```

-<p>Decrypt All Files in the Current Path <p>
+<p>Decrypt All Files in the Current Path </p>
  ```
  $ java -jar JavaRansomware.jar C:\Users Decrypt
 ```